-Daniel is the CEO and one of the Co-Founders at MilesHerndon.
-He’s a strategic advisor who serves on the boards of Indy’s Domestic Violence Network and The John Boner Neighborhood Centers.
+Daniel is CEO, Principal and one of the Co-Founders at MilesHerndon.
+He’s a strategic advisor who serves on the boards of the international NO MORE initiative, national agency Break the Cycle, Indy’s Domestic Violence Network and The John Boner Neighborhood Centers.
 He’s an avid cyclist but to the surprise of many, never played basketball in high school (also never went to high school).

 His first tagline was “Give your grass a touch of class!” which was written for his grass cutting business when he was 14 years old.
-This is not considering the countless news headlines written for his newspaper ‘The Arsenal News’ which had a circulation of 12 people.
+This is not considering the countless news headlines written for his newspaper ‘The Arsenal News’ which he described as “All the news that is news on Arsenal avenue”, with a circulation of 12 people.
 On a related note, Daniel is the second oldest of 12 siblings, with whom (or on whom) his leadership and entrepreneurial skills were first practiced.

-In the early 2000s Daniel made a living playing drums in a touring rock band, after which he started an artist management company.
-After his five years focusing on a career in the music industry, he started a branding agency, which allowed him to make good on his childhood intention of using creativity and business savvy in the same job.
+In the early 2000s Daniel made a living playing drums in a touring rock band, after which he started an aspiring record label.
+After his five years focusing on a career in the music industry, as a natural progression he started a branding agency, which allowed him to make good on his childhood intention of using creativity and business savvy in the same job.

-Since starting his own firm, he was honored as Forty Under 40 by the Indianapolis Business Journal, co-authored Facebook All In One for Dummies on Wiley Publishing in 2012 and consulted on messaging and digital marketing for NO MORE, the national domestic violence and sexual assault campaign, most recognized for their prominent feature in the NFL ‘14-‘15 season.
-He’s worked with brands in 4 countries and dozens of states from coast to coast in the US for large and small campaigns.
+Since starting his own firm, he was honored as Forty Under 40 by the Indianapolis Business Journal, co-authored Facebook All In One for Dummies on Wiley Publishing in 2012 and consulted on messaging and digital marketing for NO MORE before joining their executive board.
+He’s a regular blogger and national public speaker and has worked with brands across the US and internationally for both large and small campaigns.